Kaunda02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Scripts 11-directories_permissions it adds execute permission to all subdirectories of the current directory for the owner,the group owner and all other users
-Scripts 12-directory_permissions it creates a directory called my_dir with permissions 751 in the working directory Scripts 13-change_group it changes the group owner to school for the file hello
+Scripts 12-directory_permissions it creates a directory called my_dir with permissions 751 in the working directory Scripts 13-change_group it changes the group owner to school for the file hello Scripts 100-change_owner_and_group it changes the owner to vincent and the group owner to staff for all the fileand directories in the working directory
+Scripts 101-symbolic_link_permissions it changes the owner and the group owner of _hello to vincent and staff Scripts 102-if_only it changes the owner of the file hello to betty only if it is owned by the user guillaume